GuillermoCAB/stripe-minimalistic-prototype/README.md

 ### <i>\*Secret API Key (SERVER-SIDE):</i>

-While not directly used in the client-side integration, used to create PaymentIntents or SetupIntents, this way we can quickly test calls and what data is available to the application.
+While not directly used in the client-side integration, it is used to create PaymentIntents or SetupIntents, this way we can quickly test calls and what data is available to the application.

 ```js
 const secretKey = process.env.NODE_APP_STRIPE_SECRET_KEY;